Edfu: 19th-century

 In 1848, the population was approximately 2,000 inhabitants.
 At that time the homes of the people were clustered around and, in some cases, atop, the ancient ruins and temples.
 The main business of the town was making earthenware vessels of the type found in ancient Egyptian tombs.

 In 1860, the French archaeologist Auguste Mariette had the sand, rubbish and mud-brick houses cleared from the precinct of the Temple of Horus.
 This revealed the temple to be largely intact.

 Among the tourists who visited the town was the Prince of Wales who arrived in 1862 and in whose entourage was the photographer Francis Bedford.
 Other 19th-century visitors include the artists David Roberts and Frederic Norden.

+20th-century

+Edfu continued to be a popular destination for tourists in the 20th century.
+Cruise ships on the Nile would tie up on river-side quays where passengers would go ashore.
+Horse-drawn vehicles and drivers were available there for hire to take them to the temple precincts where tour guides would explain the history and significance of the site.

 Geography

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).